transcental/charon/README.md

-# Slack Template
+# Charon

-This is a Slack template for creating a great Slack app using Python and Starlette.
+Charon is an API for inviting new users to a Slack workspace from various websites.
+It aims to provide a centralised system to manage invites.

+## Usage

+Please see the [docs](docs/README.md) for a detailed guide on how to implement Charon into your program

-## Prerequisites
+## Running locally

+### Prerequesites

 - Python (3.13 or later)
 - uv